 EOS is a blockchain platform for the development of decentralized applications (dapps), similar to Ethereum in function.
+In fact, supporters have dubbed it the Ethereum killer.
 It makes dapp development easy by providing an operating-system-like set of services and functions that dapps can make use of.

-The idea behind EOS is to bring together the best features and promises of the various smart contract technologies out there (e.g. security of Bitcoin, computing support of Ethereum) in one simple to use, massively scalable dapplication platform for the everyday user to empower the impending blockchain economy.
+The idea behind EOS is to bring together the best features and promises of the various smart contract technologies out there (e.g. security of Bitcoin, computing support of Ethereum).
+Simply put, the EOS community is working to provide one simple to use, massively scalable dapp platform for the everyday user.

-The EOS vision is to build a blockchain dapp platform that can securely and smoothly scale to thousands of transactions per second, all while providing an accessible experience to app developers, entrepreneurs and users.
-They aim to provide and complete operating system for decentralized applications focused on the web by providing services like user authentication, cloud storage, and server hosting.
+The EOS vision is to build a blockchain dapp platform that can securely and smoothly scale to thousands of transactions per second, all while providing an accessible experience to app developers, entrepreneurs, and users.
+They aim to provide a complete operating system for decentralized applications by providing services like user authentication, cloud storage, and server hosting.

-The EOS network is a ready-made platform for apps that lets developers tap into a full-featured authentication system.
-User accounts, complete with different permission levels and their own locally secured user data come as a feature of the network.
-The latest EOS updates have enabled shared database access between accounts and the ability to store user data on a local machine off of the blockchain.
+The EOS network is a ready-made platform for apps that lets you tap into a full-featured authentication system.
+User accounts, complete with different permission levels and their own locally secured user data, come as a feature of the network.
+You’re also able to share database access between accounts and store user data on a local machine off of the blockchain.

-Recovery for stolen accounts is baked into the system as well, with various methods of proving your identity and restoring access to a compromised account.
+Recovery for stolen accounts is baked into the system as well.
+You have various methods of proving your identity and restoring access to a compromised account.

 Keep It In the Cloud

-Server hosting and cloud storage are part of the EOS system as well, meaning that application developers can build and deploy applications and web interfaces with hosting, cloud storage and download bandwidth provided by the EOS system.
-This opens developers up to bring their ideas into reality free from the demands of securing storage and bandwidth.
+Server hosting and cloud storage are part of the EOS system as well.
+As an application developer, you can build and deploy applications with hosting, cloud storage, and download bandwidth that the system provides.
+This opens you up to bring your ideas into reality free from the demands of securing storage and bandwidth.

-The developer will have access to usage analytics for storage and bandwidth directly from EOS, and be able to set limits for specific applications to whatever levels they choose.
-These services are paid for by staking EOS tokens.
+As a developer, you also have access to usage analytics for storage and bandwidth directly from EOS and are able to set limits for specific applications.
+You pay for these services by staking tokens.

-Most common blockchains (think Bitcoin and Ethereum) use “consensus over state,” meaning that at any point all of the computers on the network can verify the current state of the entire blockchain in order to prevent fraud and confirm transactions.
-The blockchain in those cases is a graph of the state of the system, and when each new block is added to the blockchain, nodes on the network take each transaction from the block and update the state of each address associated with those transactions.
+Most common blockchains (think Bitcoin and Ethereum) use consensus over state, meaning that, at any point, all of the computers on the network can verify the current state of the entire blockchain.
+Doing so helps to prevent fraud and confirm transactions.
+The blockchain in those cases is a graph of the state of the system.
+And when each new block appends to the blockchain, nodes on the network take each transaction from the block and update the state of each address associated with those transactions.

+On the other hand, EOS implements consensus over events.
 When using consensus over events, the focus is on the transactions (or simply messages) as opposed to the state.
 Instead of verifying the state of the network at any given time, nodes verify the series of events that have occurred so far to keep track of network state.
-The result is a system that takes longer to completely reconfirm the history of transactions when restarted, but can handle a much higher throughput of transactions while running.
+The system takes longer to completely reconfirm the history of transactions when it restarts but can handle a much higher throughput of transactions while running.

-What this means in plain English is that the EOS network can scale to one million messages or transactions per second out of the gate on a single machine, with theoretically infinite scaling possible in parallel between multiple machines.
+Simply put, the network can scale to one million transactions per second out of the gate on a single machine, with theoretically infinite scaling possible in parallel between multiple machines.

 Free to Use

-An application built on the EOS platform does not REQUIRE micropayments by end users to send messages and perform tasks on the blockchain.
-This is left up to the individual app developers to determine how transactions fees (which are extremely low) will be paid, meaning companies are free to come up with their own monetization strategies and offer their users service for free or not.
+By default, an application built on the EOS platform does not require micropayments by end users to send transactions and perform tasks on the blockchain.
+Individual app developers determine how users pay transactions fees.
+So, companies are free to come up with their own monetization strategies.

 Features, not Bugs

-The EOS system provides a governance model based on block producers than can vote on which transactions are confirmed, whether an application is running correctly and on changes to the source code of individual applications as well to the EOS system itself.
-This means that the community can actively upgrade, downgrade, and fix bugs in the system in a democratic and secure manner.
+The EOS system provides a governance model based on block producers than vote on which transactions are confirmed, whether an application is running correctly, and on changes to the source code of individual applications as well to the system itself.
+The community can actively upgrade, downgrade, and fix bugs in the system in a democratic and secure manner.

 No Trouble Performing

-The EOS system reduces the latency and maximizes performance by structuring each block (produced every 3 second currently and being tested at 0.5 seconds) even more finely into “cycles,” which are sequentially performed.
-Cycles are in turn structured into “threads” that run in parallel within cycles.
-This allows for messages and transactions to be sent and responded to within single blocks and between blocks, bringing the theoretical bottom limit to the response time down to simply message transmission time over the net.
+The system reduces the latency and maximizes performance by structuring each block (produced every 0.5 seconds) even more finely into sequential cycles.
+Cycles comprise threads that run in parallel within cycles.
+This structuring allows you to send and respond to transactions within single blocks and between blocks, bringing the theoretical bottom limit to the response time down to simply message transmission time over the net.

 Roadmap, Team, and Community